Divyansh010605/AI-Resume-Analyzer/README.md

 - **CORS Restricted:** Cross-Origin Resource Sharing is locked down to prevent unauthorized domain access.
 - **Ignored Secrets:** `.gitignore` actively prevents your `.env` keys and `node_modules` from being pushed to source control.

----

-## 📝 License
-This project is open-source and available under the MIT License.